intigriti/misconfig-mapper-docs/service-scanner-docs/cli-tool.md

 {% hint style="info" %}
 > Each reference should be in a separate array entry.
 You can specify as many references as you'd like to.
 {% endhint %}

-# Contributions

-Learn more on how to contribute to the project.

-# License

-This project is licensed and available under the {LICENSE} license.